 Our revenues, profitability and future growth and the carrying value of assets are substantially dependent on prevailing world economic conditions and fluctuations in influencing factors such as exchange rates, rates of inflation, governmental stability and natural disasters.
 Our ability to borrow and to obtain additional capital on attractive terms is also substantially dependent upon these factors.
-The negative impact of these factors on sales orders originating from an affected country would have an adverse effect on our borrowing capacity, revenues, profitability and reduce revenues resulting in reduced profitability.
+The negative impact of these factors on sales orders originating from an affected country would have an adverse effect on our borrowing capacity, revenues, profitability and cash flows from operations.
+For example, unfavorable changes in exchange rates can increase the cost of our products and reduce revenues resulting in reduced profitability.
 In the event that our profitability is reduced and we are unable to maintain our profit margins, it may be difficult to raise capital and reduce our borrowing ability.
 In addition, as has been recently experienced, general downturns in the technology sector worldwide have made fundraising difficult.
 Since the marketing of our products will require us to raise capital, this may have an adverse affect on our ability to continue operations and to effectively market our products.